barnardstar/bitbsd-clouds/vpn/README.md

 Write out database with 1 new entries
 Data Base Updated
+```

-Client astra added, the configuration file is available at /root/astra.ovpn.
+Client astra added, the **configuration file is available at /root/astra.ovpn**.
 Download the .ovpn file and import it in your OpenVPN client.
-```